dockerman2020/Guestbook/whereami/README.md

 `whereami` has an optional flag within its configmap that will cause it to call another backend service within your Kubernetes cluster (for example, a different, non-public instance of itself).
 This is helpful for demonstrating a public microservice call to a non-public microservice, and then including the responses of both microservices in the payload delivered back to the user.

+> Note: when defining a backend service to call via HTTP, make sure the `BACKEND_SERVICE` endpoint indicates either an `http://` or `https://` prefix.

 #### Step 1 - Deploy the whereami backend

 Deploy `whereami` again using the manifests from [k8s-backend-overlay-example](k8s-backend-overlay-example)